Michael Jackson One by Cirque du Soleil

 What’s the bottom line?

-In the storm of tabloid headlines that dominated the later years of Michael Jackson’s life and his untimely (if not terribly unexpected) death in 2009, it is easy to lose sight of the fact that he was, undeniably, a musical and entertainment genius.
+For the bulk of this review, we’re going to set aside all the problematic stuff about Michael Jackson and just focus on the show because in the storm of tabloid headlines that dominated the later years of Michael Jackson’s life and his untimely (if not terribly unexpected) death in 2009, it is easy to lose sight of the fact that he was, undeniably, a musical and entertainment genius.
 There is a reason that his “Thriller” is the best-selling album of all time, with more than 45 million copies sold around the world.
 His impacts on pop music and pop culture are almost too big to comprehend and coming up with a proper showcase for all of it seemed impossible.

 But Cirque du Soleil is good at impossible and they have constructed a show at Mandalay Bay that is both a fitting tribute to Jackson’s musical legacy and a stunning piece of pop entertainment in its own right.